RaviyaLK/TripGenie-AI/Readme.md

     - Hotels
     - Points of Interest
 - **Simple Frontend**: A clean HTML and JavaScript interface to interact with the chatbot ( For Demonstration purpose).
-- **Modern Tech Stack**: Built with Python, FastAPI, and Google's Gemini Pro for a high-performance, asynchronous backend.
+- **Modern Tech Stack**: Built with Python, FastAPI, and Google's Gemini  for a high-performance, asynchronous backend.

 ## 🛠️ Tech Stack & Architecture